igvteam/igv-mcp/README.md

 ```bash
 npm run build
 ```
-This will build a bundled `mcp.js` file, as well as a Claude 'mcpb' package, in the `dist` folder.
+This will build a bundled `mcp.js` file in the `dist` folder, as well as a Claude 'mcpb' package in the root folder.

 ## Usage